skapoor8/loki/README.md

 9. Add generator methods for stores, and services
 10. Watch for changes and re-build
 11. Nice starter project...
 12. add demo dir for folder...
-X
+[X]
 13. local and published at the same time -> not possible, but added source maps!
-X
+[X]
+14. May need utilities to make it easier to handle dealing with attached event handlers, captured elements, mounting and unmounting sub-components, etc.
+15. reduceState and onReduceState? -> to make updateState more granular

 ## Bugs/Issues